Aashi19234/YoutubeApp/readme.md

 Asynchronous Handling: Middleware can manage asynchronous operations like reading and writing files, ensuring that your main handler is not blocked and can proceed once the files are processed.

+### Refresh token

+Purpose:

+Refresh tokens are used to obtain a new access token without re-authenticating the user.
+They help maintain user sessions without requiring frequent logins.

+Lifespan:

+Typically has a longer lifespan (e.g., days, weeks, or even months).

+Storage:

+Stored more securely, often in HTTP-only cookies to prevent access by JavaScript.
+Sometimes stored in secure storage mechanisms on the client side.

+Usage:

+Sent to a specific endpoint (e.g., /token/refresh) to request a new access token when the current access token expires.
+Not sent with every request to protected resources.

+Security:

+Due to their long lifespan, they must be stored and transmitted securely.
+Should be protected against Cross-Site Request Forgery (CSRF) and other attacks.
+If compromised, can allow for issuing new access tokens, so their security is critical.

+### Access Token

+Purpose:

+Access tokens are used to grant access to protected resources or endpoints.
+They are usually short-lived to minimize the impact of a token being compromised.

+Lifespan:

+Typically has a short lifespan (e.g., minutes to an hour).

+Storage:

+Stored client-side, often in memory or in secure storage mechanisms like HTTP-only cookies or local storage (although storing in local storage is less secure).

+Usage:

+Sent with every request to a protected endpoint, usually in the Authorization header (Authorization: Bearer <access_token>).

+Security:

+Since they are frequently transmitted, they should be securely stored and transmitted over HTTPS.
+Short lifespan reduces the risk of long-term abuse if compromised.

 ### HTTP CRASH COURSE